homebound-team/truss/README.markdown

 I.e. see the `Css.ts` class in our parent `../src/` directory.

-This isn't meant to be a "CSS framework" per se, but instead just a set of files that can be liberally copy/pasted/forked and then tweaked to each project's need.
-I.e. there isn't any intent

 ### Files

 * `config.ts` contains most project-specific data like colors and font sizes